19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Characters/Base Character Sheet.md

 | ---- | ---- |
 | Free | Free |
 ### Wagon (Stashed Items)
+Items in the wagon take up no item slots, within reason.
+Heavy things like a statue might not fit.

 |     |     |
 | --- | --- |